Maddoxkkm/dvpl_converter/readme.md

 there are a few things that need to be addressed:

 - [x] there are some unidentified headers and tail data in both lz4 file and dvpl file. will need to figure a bit more about them
-- [ ] set this as a usual script so it can be used to pack and unpack large directories.
+- [ ] setup usual scripts so it can be used to pack and unpack large directories.
 - [ ] Build a GUI interface to convert between the two without the need of Node.js and dependencies installed (Electron might be used)
 - [ ] improve it so it can also perform conversion on zipped files.